romandunets/node-express-skeleton/README.md

 Also you must to have node.js and npm (node.js package manager).
 You can get them from http://nodejs.org/.

+In order to work with database, you should ave installed mongodb.
+Instructions on installation can be found here: https://docs.mongodb.com/manual/installation/.

 ### Development environment

 Clone the `node-express-skeleton` repository using git: